dyarleniber/notes/notes/React.md

 }));
 ```

-useSelector is returning a different object literal each time it’s called.
-When the store is updated, React Redux will run this selector, and since a new object was returned, always determine that the component needs to re-render, which isn’t what we want.
+useSelector is returning a different object literal each time it's called.
+When the store is updated, React Redux will run this selector, and since a new object was returned, always determine that the component needs to re-render, which isn't what we want.

 The simple rule to avoid this is to either call useSelector once for each value of your state that you need: